|

 Don’t be afraid - though professional Real Bread making requires a lot of skill and experience, baking a basic loaf at home is something that kids can do.

-With nothing more than flour, water, yeast, a little salt and a bit of kneading, anyone can turn out a loaf to be proud of.
+With nothing more than flour, water, yeast (perhaps in the form of a sourdough starter) and a little salt, anyone can turn out a loaf to be proud of.
 Even without an oven, you can produce a variety of Real Breads on a stove top or in a bread machine.

-The Energy Saving Trust estimates that baking a loaf of bread in an electric oven uses around 1.6kWh per use and that a gas oven consumes around 1.5kWh per use.
+Back in 2009, The Energy Saving Trust estimated that baking a loaf of bread in an electric oven uses around 1.6kWh per use and that a gas oven consumes around 1.5kWh per use.

 Flour